Pointe-Claire: Economy

 The city has a large business and industrial park spanning both sides of Quebec Autoroute 40.
 The manufacturing sector is the largest provider of jobs in Pointe-Claire, with 7,005 employees or 23.7 percent of employment.
 Employment in manufacturing has been declining, while employment has been growing in healthcare and social services.
 Retail is the second biggest sector with 17.7 percent of the total.
-Major employers (more than 500 employees) include: Future Electronics, Lakeshore General Hospital, Avon, Hewitt Équipement (CAT dealer), City of Pointe-Claire, Lumen, Bell TV, and Epicor.
+Major employers (more than 500 employees) include: Future Electronics, Lakeshore General Hospital, Avon, Hewitt Équipement (CAT dealer), City of Pointe-Claire, Lumen, and Bell TV.
 Employers of more than 200 employees include: Réno-Dépôt, El Ran Furniture, Tyco Medical, Hudson's Bay Company, and FPInnovations.
 Companies headquartered in Pointe-Claire include Bouclair, Novacam Technologies, Odan Laboratories, The Canadian Salt Company Limited and Unidisc Music.

 Local government

-The current mayor of Pointe-Claire is Tim Thomas.
-There are eight city councilors.
+As of 2025, the mayor of Pointe-Claire is John Belvedere.
+There are eight city councillors.